christhekeele/mnemonix/README.md

 Each server keeps a `Mnemonix.Store` struct as its state.
 This struct contains:

-- `Mnemonix.Store.adapter` - A module that implements the `Mnemonix.Adapter` behaviour that can handle the 4 core functions.
+- `Mnemonix.Store.adapter` - The module that implements the `Mnemonix.Adapter` behaviour that can handle the 4 core functions.
 - `Mnemonix.Store.config` -  The list of configuration options passed into `Mnemonix.start_link` that adapter can use to customize the behaviour of core functions.
 - `Mnemonix.Store.state` - An optional internal state the adapter may use during its operations to keep track of things like connection pools, ports, and the like.